Dynamic Symmetric Point Tracking: Tackling Non-ideal Reference in Analog In-memory Training: Introduction

 To mitigate the energy bottleneck, analog in-memory computing (AIMC) has emerged as a promising platform that leverages resistive crossbar arrays to enable in-situ analog matrix–vector multiplications (MVMs).
 In AIMC, the weight matrix is stored as the conductance of resistive devices on a crossbar array, while MVM inputs and outputs are encoded as analog voltages and currents.
 By leveraging Kirchhoff’s and Ohm’s laws, AIMC devices perform MVMs directly without data movement, achieving 10$\times$-10,000$\times$ lower inference energy than GPUs \citep{jain2019neural,cosemans2019towards,papistas202122}.

 Consider a model training problem with the objective $f(\cdotc):\reals^D\to\reals$ and its model parameters $W\in\reals^D$ by

 where $\xi$ is a random data sample.
 Different from digital training, on AIMC hardware, the weights are updated by the so-called \emph{pulse update}.
 When receiving electrical pulses, a resistive element updates its conductance based on its pulse polarity \citep{gokmen2016acceleration}.
-At each pulse cycle, the weight changes by either $\Delta w_{\min}\cdot q_+(w)$ or $-\Delta w_{\min}\cdot q_-(w)$, where $\Delta w_{\min}>0$ is the known \emph{response granularity}, and $q_+(w)$ and $q_-(w)$ are fixed but unknown \emph{response functions}.
-One of the key challenges in analog training is \emph{update asymmetry}: at a fixed weight $w$, the conductance change induced by a single positive pulse $q_+(w)$ differs from that induced by a negative pulse $q_-(w)$, causing the weights to drift towards device-specific fixed points.
+At each pulse cycle, the weight changes by either $\Delta w_{\min}\cdot q_+(w)$ or $-\Delta w_{\min}\cdot q_-(w)$, where $\Delta w_{\min}>0$ is the known \emph{response granularity}, and $q_+(w)$ and $q_-(w)$ are fixed but unknown \emph{response functions}, that describe how current weight $w$ responds to a small weight change $\Delta w_{\min}$.
+The response granularity $\Delta w_{\min}$ is one source of training errors, since it quantizes the desired gradients into finite conductance changes.
+Another key challenge in analog training is \emph{update asymmetry}: at a fixed weight $w$, the conductance change induced by a positive pulse, $q_+(w)$, generally differs from that induced by a negative pulse, $q_-(w)$.
+This asymmetry stems from the underlying asymmetric physical mechanisms of analog devices, such as unequal conductive filament formation and rupture in HfO$_2$-based ReRAM devices \citep{Jang2014}, or nonreciprocal crystallization and amorphization in PCM devices \citep{Burr2016}.
+Although asymmetric devices offer practical advantages, such as faster response and lower pulse voltage \citep{stecconi2024analog}, making them attractive for deployment, their asymmetric update behavior can induce systematic weight drift during analog training.

 By decomposing $q_+(w)$ and $q_-(w)$ into a \textit{symmetric component} and an \textit{asymmetric component} that capture the device-specific drift (will explain in \eqref{definition:F-G}), we model the analog update as a scaled desired update plus an asymmetric drift term.
 Mathematically, each resistive element admits a device-specific \textit{symmetric component} $F(\,\cdot\,)$, an \textit{asymmetric component} $G(\,\cdot\,)$.
 To apply an increment $\Delta W_k=\alpha\nabla f(W_k;\xi_k)$ with stepsize $\alpha$, the analog device performs the following \AnalogUpdate~ \cite{wu2025analog,li2025memory}